l33tn00b/proxmox/README.md

 05:00.0 PCI bridge: ASMedia Technology Inc. ASM1083/1085 PCIe to PCI Bridge (rev 03)
 ```

+# Power consumption
+Above setup (core i3, HM81, SSD, Tesla P4, 8GB RAM, Xilence Power Supply) will draw ~43 Watts when idle.
+Makes for 1,08 kWh per day.
+In total 394 kWh per year.
+Electricity is about 30 cents/kWh.
+So in total 131€ per year.

+There's builds that draw much less idle power.
+But these come at a hardware cost (remember? got it for free).
+I figured break even would be after approx. seven years.
+So I don't even start thinking about that.
+And another point: It's not like that electricity will be wasted.
+We're inside (at home) and thus heating the house.
+So it's kinda like electrons having been used for running the server are not waste heat.

 # Steps
 ## HW build
 - Sidenote: Updating the BIOS: